lukasaron/terraform-provider-stripe/docs/resources/stripe_portal_configuration.md

 The Billing customer portal is a Stripe-hosted UI for subscription and billing management.

 A portal configuration describes the functionality and features that you want to provide to your customers through the portal.

+~> Removal of the Customer Portal isn't supported through the Stripe SDK.
+The best practice, which this provider follows, is to deactivate the Customer Portal by marking it as inactive on destroy, which indicates that resource is no longer available.

 ## Example Usage